cetic/sdn-blockchain/README.md

 This project uses a python library for sending OP\_RETURN messages in Bitcoin's transactions.
 A full documentation of the this library can be found here [python-OP\_RETURN](https://github.com/coinspark/python-OP\_RETURN)

-# Contributors

-Let people know how they can dive into the project, include important links to things like issue trackers, irc, twitter accounts if applicable.